rmulkey/RMSwiftTest/README.md

 RMSwiftTest
 ===========

-Test app on Swift (Twitter, Reddit, Flickr and RSS Parser)
+My first Swift project.

+It intends to consume REST API's from popular social networks and sites such as Twitter, Reddit, Flickr and RSS Feeds.
+Any comments or suggestions are welcome.
+Feel free to make a Pull Request or to fork the project.